Nemours Children’s Specialty Care, Jacksonville, is part of one of the nation’s largest children’s health organizations.

 Nemours physicians care for children of all ages in multiple outpatient locations as well as hospitalized patients at Wolfson Children’s Hospital.

-Children’s subspecialties provided at Wolfson Children’s include: Anesthesiology, Endocrinology, Gastroenterology, Genetics, Hematology/Oncology, Hospital Medicine, Neurology, Ophthalmology, Otolaryngology (ENT), Plastic Surgery, Psychology and Psychiatry, Pulmonology/ Allergy, Radiology, Sleep Medicine, Sports Medicine/Orthopedics, Surgery and Urology.
+Children’s subspecialties provided at Wolfson Children’s include: Anesthesiology, Endocrinology, Gastroenterology, Genetics, Hematology/Oncology, Hospital Medicine, Infectious Disease, Neurology, Ophthalmology, Otolaryngology (ENT), Psychology and Psychiatry, Pulmonology/ Allergy, Radiology, Sports Medicine/Orthopedics, Surgery and Urology.

 University of Florida College of Medicine, Jacksonville partners with Wolfson Children’s Hospital to serve as its primary teaching facility for resident physicians.